danpeirce/danpeirce.github.io/2018/oled-v1.2/oled-v1.2.md

 It seemed more practical to have a copy of the terminal sketch in the PhotogateLC.c repository.

+### swtchpresscount

+This branch counts the number of times a button switch has been pressed.
+This could be useful to ensure switch bounce has been deal with adequately.

+  *place image*

 <!---
 use
   pandoc -s --toc --toc-depth=5 -t html5 -c ../../pandocbd.css oled-v1.2.md -o oled-v1.2.html